Prince-Bishopric of Augsburg: Medieval period

 Among the bishops of the following period, a certain number are especially prominent, either on account of the offices they filled in the Empire, or for their personal qualifications; thus Witgar, Chancellor and Archchaplain of Louis the German; Adalbero (887–910), of the line of the Counts of Dillingen, confidant and friend of Emperor Arnulf, who entrusted Adalbero with the education of his son, the German King Louis the Child, distinguished for generosity to the monasteries.
-The See of Augsburg reached the period of its greatest splendor under Saint Ulrich (923-973).
+The See of Augsburg reached the period of its greatest splendor under Saint Ulrich (923–973).
 He sought to improve the low moral and social condition of the clergy by the reformation of existing schools and the establishment of new ones.
-He provided for the poor, and rebuilt decayed churches and monasteries.
+He provided for the poor and rebuilt decayed churches and monasteries.
 During the incursion of the Hungarians and the siege of Augsburg (955), he sustained the courage of the citizens, compelled the Hungarians to withdraw, and contributed much to the decisive victory on the Lechfeld (955).
 He built churches in honor of Saint Afra and Saint John, founded the monastery of Saint Stephen for Benedictine nuns.
 His success was largely due to the example he set his clergy and diocese.

-The diocese suffered much during the episcopate of his successor, Henry I (973–82), for he sided with the foes of Emperor Otto II, and remained for several months in prison.
-After his liberation he renounced his former views and bequeathed to his church his possessions at Geisenhausen.
-The diocese attained great splendor under Bishop Bruno (1006–20), brother of Emperor Henry II; he restored a number of ruined monasteries, founded the church and college of St. Maurice, placed Benedictine monks in the collegiate church of St. Afra, and added to the episcopal possessions by the gift of his own inheritance of Straubing.
-Under Henry II of Augsburg (1047–63), the guardian of Henry IV, the diocese secured the right of coinage and was enriched by many donations; under Embrico (or Emmerich, 1063–77) the cathedral was dedicated (1065) and the canonicate and church of St. Peter and St. Felicitas were built.
+The diocese suffered much during the episcopate of his successor, Henry I (973–982), for he sided with the foes of Emperor Otto II, and remained for several months in prison.
+After his liberation, he renounced his former views and bequeathed to his church his possessions at Geisenhausen.
+The diocese attained great splendor under Bishop Bruno (1006–1020), brother of Emperor Henry II; he restored a number of ruined monasteries, founded the church and college of St. Maurice, placed Benedictine monks in the collegiate church of St. Afra, and added to the episcopal possessions by the gift of his own inheritance of Straubing.
+Under Henry II of Augsburg (1047–1063), the guardian of Emperor Henry IV, the diocese secured the right of coinage and was enriched by many donations; under Embrico (or Emmerich, 1063–1077) the cathedral was dedicated (1065) and the canonicate and church of St. Peter and St. Felicitas were built.

 During the last years of his episcopate, in the quarrel of Emperor Henry IV with the papacy, Embrico took the imperial side and only temporarily yielded to the papal legate.
-The struggle continued under his successors; four anti-bishops were set up in opposition to Siegfried II (1077–96).
-Hermann, Count of Vohburg (1096 or 1097–1132) supported with treachery and cunning his claim to the see he had purchased, violently persecuted the Abbot of St. Afra, and expelled him from the city.
+The struggle continued under his successors; four anti-bishops were set up in opposition to Siegfried II (1077–1096).
+Hermann, Count of Vohburg (1096 or 1097–1132) supported with treachery and cunning his claim to the see he had purchased, violently persecuted the Abbot of St. Afra and expelled him from the city.
 Only after the conclusion of the Concordat of Worms (1122) did Hermann obtain the confirmation of the pope and relief from excommunication.
 The political disturbances resulting from the dissensions between the popes and the German emperors reacted on the Church of Augsburg.